Ambient and accent lighting ideas for home renovations in Toronto

 Example: A pendant lamp above a dining table or flush ceiling lights in a living room.

+Ambient lighting gives the room overall brightness.
+Accent lighting is more focused and is used to highlight specific features, such as artwork, shelves, wall textures, plants, or architectural details.
 Unlike ambient lighting, accent lighting has a more artistic and intentional purpose.
 It emphasizes key design features and creates visual contrast, making certain elements stand out.

 Purpose: Highlight architectural details, artwork, plants, or textures.